tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/merge-from-private-design.md

 ![walkway](docs/intersection/merge_from_private.png)

-### Launch Timing
+### Activation Timing

-Launches when there is a conflicting lanelet in ego private tag lane and other no private lane.
+This module is activated when the following conditions are met:

+- ego-lane has a `private` tag
+- ego-lane has a conflict with other no-private lanelets

 ### Module Parameters